knative/serving/community/ROLES.md

 ### Responsibilities and privileges

-*   Manage the Elafros GitHub repo, including granting membership and controlling repo read/write permissions
+*   Manage the Knative GitHub repo, including granting membership and controlling repo read/write permissions

-*   Manage the Elafros Slack team
+*   Manage the Knative Slack team

-*   Manage the Elafros Google group forum
+*   Manage the Knative Google group forum

-*   Manage any additional Elafros technical collaboration assets
+*   Manage any additional Knative technical collaboration assets

 *   Expected to be responsive to membership and permission change requests
     <!-- TODO SLA for admin response -->